-- Undergraduates who have completed or are scheduled to complete degree requirements by December 2014, or May or August 2015 are eligible to participate in the ceremonies.
+- Undergraduates who have completed or are scheduled to complete degree requirements by December 2015, or May or August 2016 are eligible to participate in the ceremonies.
 Your receipt of commencement information or participation in the ceremony does not, in any way, constitute certification for graduation.

-- If you are unsure of your academic status, meet with your academic advisor to ensure that you have met the requirements.
+- If you are unsure of your academic status, meet with your academic advisor to ensure that you have met the eligibility requirements.

 - At your College Ceremony, you will be called to cross the stage and will be handed a diploma cover.
 You will receive your actual diploma in August.